 Selection Meeting

 a.
-The Delegation Chair shall be selected by a quorum of the state’s National Convention Delegates, at a meeting to be held on June 17, 2020 (Call IV.E)
+The Delegation Chair shall be selected by a quorum of the state’s National Convention Delegates, at a virtual meeting to be held on August 13, 2020 (Call IV.E)

 All members of the delegation shall receive timely notice of the time, date and place of the meeting to select the Delegation Chair.
 (Rule 3.C)